-Marketers focus onemail, content marketing, and other paid advertising to help grow their customer base.
-While these tactics are undeniably important, they often overlook the fact that your customers are far more persuasive sellers than marketers will ever be.
+Marketers focus on email, content marketing, and paid advertising methods to help grow their customer base.
+While these channels are undeniably important, they often overlook the fact that third-party reviews are far more persuasive sellers than marketers will ever be.

-While75% of consumers don't view advertisements as truthful, an incredible 90% will believe a brand recommendation that comes from a trusted friend.
+In fact, 75% of consumers don't view advertisements as truthful, while an incredible 90% will believe a brand recommendation that comes from a trusted friend.
 This level of trust even extends to total strangers — particularly in the form of online reviews.

 While many ecommerce brands give customers the option to leave reviews directly on their website, this isn't necessarily the first place a buyer will look.
 More likely than not, they'll go to Google, Facebook, or another third-party site to check reviews for your business.

 This means the first step to generating reviews is setting up your profile on each relevant platform.
 Google My Business and Facebook are great starting points, but be sure to check out other platforms that are relevant to your business.

 For example, ecommerce sellers that use Amazon should claim their Amazon page.
 Businesses associated with the travel and tourism industries should create a profile on TripAdvisor.
 Even registering with the Better Business Bureau can give you an additional platform for collecting customer reviews.

 Consider each avenue where a customer might discover your business, and make sure you have claimed your profile so you can collect and manage these reviews.